-This vibrant city of 1.43 million (one of the fastest growing in America) enjoys the riches of its eponymous waterway, both as a center for recreation and a hub for arts, culture, culinary escapades, and diversity.
-Anchored by the 15-mile River Walk that connects a host of hotels, shops, restaurants, and theaters, life in San Antonio also includes access to five 18th-century missions (including the famed Alamo, which is embarking on a major restoration project) and a stunningly reclaimed water-way for kayaking and topflight birding.
+This vibrant city of 1.43 million (one of the fastest growing in America) is anchored by the 15-mile River Walk that connects a host of hotels, shops, restaurants, and theaters.
+Life in San Antonio also includes access to five 18th-century missions (including the famed Alamo, which is being restored) and a stunningly reclaimed waterway for kayaking and topflight birding.
 (Golfers will go crazy for the area's more than 30 courses.)
-Super bikeable with a reasonable cost of living and a wide array of neighborhoods offering exciting new housing options, this is a retirement gold mine for people who love being part of the action.
+Super bikeable with a reasonable cost of living and a wide array of neighborhoods, this is a retirement gold mine.
 More to love?
-Known as Military City USA, San Antonio is a great place for armed forces retirees and home to around 187,000 veterans.
+Known as Military City USA, San Antonio is a great place for armed forces retirees and home to around 97,318 veterans.

 When two derelict textile-mill dams were removed in 2012 and 2013, a renewed and wild Chattahoochee River emerged to make this city of 206,922 a potent blend of urban life and outdoor adventure.
 Locals can now walk, run, and bike 34 interconnected miles of the Dragonfly Trails along the river and slow down to gape at another gift: RushSouth Whitewater Park, the longest urban whitewater course in the world, with class III, IV, and V rapids.
 Just about 90 minutes from Atlanta, with a low cost of living and excellent health care, this is a true under-the-radar gem just 50 minutes from Auburn University and its college-town cultural offerings.

-Yes, this city of 40,184 snagged a top 10 spot in a 2021 survey of the state's best places to retire due to its friendly blend of a favorable tax rate, access to medical care, recreation opportunities, and social options.
+Yes, this city of 40,184 was one of the state's 2021 top 10 best places to retire due to its favorable tax rate, access to medical care, recreation opportunities, and social options.
 But let's face it: It's all about those shoals, which means the presence of the Singing River (aka the Tennessee) and one of the South's greatest musical legacies (blues pioneer W.C.
 Handy was born here, and the Muscle Shoals sound was created across the water at FAME Recording Studios).
 This place offers stimulating small-city life along with excellent dining and shopping, charming architecture (plus the only Frank Lloyd Wright house in the state), and lots of live music.

 College Town: Oxford, Mississippi